Quakers are a community of seekers with diverse beliefs. We seek meaningful life, an accepting community, and doing good in the world.

 We are Quakers of all kinds — Christian Quakers, nontheist Quakers, Buddhist Quakers, and more — gathered in a circle around our 400-year old practice and our common quest to better live love.

-Our main meeting is on Sundays at the Greene Centre.
+All of our meeting places have been modified during the pandemic.
+See our COVID information page for more details.
+Information on our non-pandemic meeting schedule follows: our main meeting is on Sundays at the Greene Centre.
 Here are our opportunities to join us:

 - Sunday Meeting, every Sunday at 11 AM near Lionel-Groulx metro

 - Midweek Meeting, Wednesdays at 5:30 PM near McGill University during the academic year

 - Quebec City Worship Group, first Sunday of the month at 11 AM in old Quebec

 - Laurentian Worship Group, Sundays at 10:30 AM in Saint-Hippolyte

 - South Shore Worship Group may soon form, likely in Saint-Lambert.
 Contact us for updates.

 Quakers believe that if you want to find out what God has to say, you need to listen.
 And so we spend a lot of time listening in quiet prayer.
 That quiet prayer time, which can happen anytime, anywhere, is the heart of the Quaker religious experience.

 What to Expect in Quaker Meeting for Worship